chrisdail/talk-good-code/slides.md

 - Avoid encoding names with: Type, Scope, Visibility or Static
     - Hungarian Notation
-- This is what we have IDEs and syntax highlighting for
+- This is why we have IDEs and syntax highlighting

 ```
 ListBox lb_name